Putin apologises to Azerbaijan without claiming responsibility in plane crash

-Vladimir Putin admitted Saturday Russian air defence was working when an Azerbaijani Airlines plane tried to land in Grozny before crashing, breaking the Kremlin’s silence as speculation mounted Russia may have accidentally shot the plane.
+Putin did admit that Russian air defences were at work when the passenger plane tried to land in Grozny before crashing, and the Kremlin said Putin apologised to Azerbaijani leader Ilham Aliyev over the “tragic incident” in a phone call, but did not say Russian air defence shot the plane.

-The Russian leader called his Azerbaijani counterpart Ilham Aliyev, apologising the incident took place in Russian airspace, while stopping short of saying Russian air defence shot the plane.
+Moscow had earlier said that Grozny, where the plane was due to land but instead crashed in western Kazakhstan, was attacked by Ukrainian drones that day.

-Baku, meanwhile, said Aliyev had “emphasised” to Putin that the plane was hit by outside interference over Russia, saying it wanted those responsible “held accountable.”
+Baku, meanwhile, said Aliyev had “emphasised” to Putin the plan was hit by outside interference over Russia.

-The phone call between the allies came three days after the Embraer 190 plane flying from Baku to Grozny crashed in Kazakhstan, killing 38 people of 67 onboard.

-Western experts have pointed the finger at Russia, while the US said it had “early indications” the plane was shot.
+And on the streets of Baku, several residents AFP spoke to said they expected an official apology from their Russian ally.

-Putin told Aliyev the plane had tried to land in Grozny “several times.”
+Moscow said Putin had told Aliyev the plane had tried to land in Grozny “several times”.

 “During this time, Grozny, (the town of) Mozdok and Vladikavkaz were being attacked by Ukrainian combat drones and Russian air defence was repelling these attacks,” Putin said, according to a Kremlin transcript.